Social Distancing Games

 How to Setup FloorCurl Games with Social Distancing Procedures

-Social Distancing FloorCurl Games can be played 1-vs-1 or with two teams of two playing 2-vs-2.
-Setup your mats as normal (see below – Fig. 1b).
+Social Distancing FloorCurl Games can be played 1-vs-1 or 2-vs-2.
+Setup your mats as normal (see Fig. 1).
 In both setups, players will need to keep a distance of at least 6 feet (2 meters) between each other.
 You can use tape or decals to designate player spots, 2 feet (.61 meters) from the edge of each side of the target mat.

-When playing 2-vs-2, each player will deliver stones from opposite sides of the mats (see Figure 1a).
+When playing 2-vs-2, each player will deliver stones from opposite sides of the mats.
 To prevent cross-contamination, it is recommended each player use a pusher stick to deliver the stone.
 Pusher sticks can be purchased from the FloorCurl shop.
 When playing 2-vs-2, you will stand at one end and deliver to your teammate at the other end.
 Your opponents will stand at least 6 feet (2 meters) from you and your teammate on the other side of the mat.

 If you do not have pusher sticks it’s recommended to play 1-vs-1 so you will not need to share stones with your partner and risk contamination.
 If playing 2-vs-2 without pusher sticks, you can wipe down the stone handles prior to each throw.